RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/README.md

-# ROHM Power Management IC BD71837 and BD71847 device drivers.
+# ROHM Power Management IC BD71837, BD71847 and BD71850 device drivers.

 ## Linux:

-Device driver for BD71837 and BD71847 can be found from the Linux community kernel.
+Device driver for BD71837, BD71847 (and BD71850) can be found from the Linux community kernel.

 The driver has been included in the Linux kernel since the Linux version 4.19-rc1.
 Please note that few crucial patches has been applied since then.